DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-20 Environmental Artist Meeting Notes.md

 - But, we're at the point where we need a proper texture for the tables because it is painfully obvious that the texture is in world-space.

 ### Fences!
+The fence kit is gonna have 3 pieces in it:
+- An end / corner post
+- A middle post
+- a beam

+The end post & middle posts are gonna be traditionally modeled & textured pieces

+The beam is going to have a world-space material on it so we can stretch it and still have it look good.

 ### Together, we're gonna look into different stone textures for the floors and walls
 - Uhh yeah